Node Function

 Handling error

-Exception handling can be enabled manually, supporting exception retry and output content configuration for anomalies.
-The configuration content is as follows.
+Exception handling can be enabled manually (off by default), supporting timeout-triggered handling, exception retry, and exception handling method configuration.
+The configuration content is in the table below.

 |